Setting up Wi-Fi on the Raspberry Pi

 Optional

 In this guide, I use the default operating system for the Pi.
-This operating system (OS) is known as Raspbian, and if you haven’t got it installed, then you can follow my guide on how to install Raspberry Pi NOOBS (Raspbian).
+This operating system (OS) is known as Raspberry Pi OS.
+If you haven’t got it installed, then you can follow my guide on how to install Raspberry Pi OS.

 Video